Vincent392/LWJBCC/README.md

 the releases tab or the code button and extracting the .zip

+Can I compile a Minecraft mod with this? maybe????

 ### Info
 LWJBCC is a Lightweight Java Batch Code Compiler and acts as a batchfile frontend to javac and jar to make .jars